bischo91/Image_Analysis/README.md

 Individual image can be save with 'Save Image', and the desired location of the file is selected with the prompt.
 Similarly, 'Save All' will save all the images in the specified folder.
 The image processing itself goes through multiple functions from image process packages.
 The following steps are applied for image processing:
-1. cv2.cvtColor (convert RGB to Grayscale image)
+1. cv2.cvtColor (convert RGB to greyscale image)
 2. cv2.GaussianBlur (Gaussian Blur with 3X3 block)
 3. cv2.adaptiveThreshold (Adaptive Gaussian Thresholding) (the image is binarized here)
 4. ImageProcess.feature_removal (removes features that do not seem to be CNT)